newPrimitives/newPrimitives/README.md

 - 🌱 Recently learning all about **ARKit and augmented reality**
 - 💬 Ping me about **ios**, **swift**, **app development**, **conference talks**, **mvps**
 - 📫 Reach me: [twitter.com/itsnerminsehic](https://twitter.com/itsnerminsehic) or [linkedin.com/in/nerminsehic/](https://www.linkedin.com/in/nerminsehic/)
-- ⚡️ Fun fact: I co-founded a coworking space in Sarajevo that got voted among top 100 in Europe!
+- ⚡️ Fun fact: I founded a coworking space in Sarajevo that got voted among top 100 in Europe!